EloD10/laravelforum/README.md

 - [ ] Administration Panel
 - [ ] In a long future, i realy would like to rewrite this application in Rust with Rocket (or Actix) for up my skills in Rust and compare performance
 - [ ] Rewrite front-end style and remove Bootstrap and experiment with new CSS tools (not be limited by rétropcompatibilty), probably it will be done when i will use a front-end framework.
+- [ ] Use Oauth 2.0 with Laravel Passport